 Nominees must have involvement within the academic curriculum at BUSM.
 This is a once in a lifetime award: previous awardees are not eligible.
 The award decision is made by a committee based on nominations and input from faculty, staff, and students.

-All non-faculty BUSM Administrators and Staff who are involved in the academic curriculum, with the exception of the Administrative Manager of Academic Affairs, are eligible for this award.
+All non-faculty BUSM Administrators and Staff who are involved in the academic curriculum are eligible for this award.
 Previous awardees are not eligible.